Skip to main content

 2. Find the game and click the "Edit Game" button next to it to enter the game editor mode.

-3. In the game editor mode, inside the Messaging tab, locate the Messaging panel (first panel).
+3. In the game editor mode, inside the Messaging tab, locate the Messaging panel.
 Inside this panel, there are three sub-panels: Start, Pause and End.

 4. For each of these panels, enter your desired text.